Introduction

 Decimal Number System

-Starting at the decimal point and moving to the left, each position is represented by the base (radix) value (10 for decimal) raised to a power.
-The power starts at 0 for the position just to the left of the decimal point.
-The power is incremented for each position that continues to the left.
+Starting at the decimal point and moving left, each position represents the base (radix) value—10 for the decimal system—raised to a power.
+The power starts at 0 for the position immediately to the left of the decimal point and increases by 1 for each position further to the left.

 Example = `10^3`,`10^2`,`10^1`,`10^0` Where,